eunices/techladies-technical-task/README.md

 ### Strategy 1 (which did not work out)
 App (React) https://eunix-todo.herokuapp.com/ | Express https://safe-plains-22118.herokuapp.com/

-Problem: The React app was not able to communicate with the Express app.
+Problem: the React app did not work with error `Invalid Host header` (tried reading up on the issue but was not able to resolve), and also not sure how to make API calls to the Express app (locally, I used `proxy` in `packages.json`.
+The Express API worked though.
+I could make API calls.

 ### Strategy 2 (which also did not work out too)
 Even after following the tutorial [here](https://originmaster.com/running-create-react-app-and-express-crae-on-heroku-c39a39fe7851)